colorchestra/ansible-wordpress-deployment/README.md

 - `ansible-playbook -i hosts launch-site.yml --extra-vars "@sites/example.com`

 ### Deactivate site
-Meant for temporarily deactivating a Wordpress site without deleting it
+Meant for temporarily deactivating a Wordpress site without deleting it.
+Run `launch-site.yml` to recover it while retaining all of its data
 - Copy `sites/template.yml` to `sites/yourdomain.yml` and fill in the variables
 - `ansible-playbook -i hosts deactivate-site.yml --extra-vars "@sites/example.com`